MathuxNY-73/leetcode/BitManipulation/README.md

 between two given numbers m and n with 0 <= m <= n <= INT_MAX.
 This problem is featured of the [30-day leetcoding of April 2020](https://leetcode.com/explore/featured/card/30-day-leetcoding-challenge/)
-I tried to solve this problem using the C language [Problem link](https://leetcode.com/problems/bitwise-and-of-numbers-range/)
+I tried to solve this problem using the C and Rust languages [Problem link](https://leetcode.com/problems/bitwise-and-of-numbers-range/)
 As of April 23<sup>rd</sup>, 2020:
 - [X] Find a first working solution.
 After some tries, it appeared to me that